loan-mgt/listmonk/README.md

 ### Binary
 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary.
-- `./listmonk --new-config` to generate config.toml.
+- `./listmonk --new-config` to generate .env.
 Then, edit the file.
 - `./listmonk --install` to setup the Postgres DB (or `--upgrade` to upgrade an existing DB.
 Upgrades are idempotent and running them multiple times have no side effects).
 - Run `./listmonk` and visit `http://localhost:9000`.